odriverobotics/ODrive/docs/hoverboard.md

 | Green     | Z         |
 | Black     | GND       |

 Note: In order to be compatible with encoder inputs, the ODrive doesn't have any filtering capacitors on the pins where the hall sensors connect.
 Therefore to get a reliable hall signal, it is recommended that you add some filter capacitors to these pins.
+We recommend about 22nF between each signal pin and GND.
 You can see instructions [here](https://discourse.odriverobotics.com/t/encoder-error-error-illegal-hall-state/1047/7?u=madcowswe).

 ### Hoverboard motor configuration